Pokémon Go Surpasses 100M Downloads & Makes A Shocking Amount Of Money

 Pokémon Go has been downloaded 100 million times on Android and iOs combined, according to a new report from App Annie.
 The game had previously set a record for fastest to 50 million installations on Android, reaching that number in only 19 days per a TechCrunch report.

-But the App Annie report holds another very big number: $10 million (£7.5 million).
+But the App Annie report holds another very big number: $10 million.
 That’s the daily revenue that the game is still producing, despite having been out for around three weeks.

 “As Pokémon GO’s gameplay relies on users being out and about, consumers seem to have incorporated the game into their daily routines and commutes,” App Annie writes.
 “Despite this pattern, the average time spent per user and open rate for Pokémon GO actually exceeded that for Facebook during the week following its release in the US on Android phones.
 This implies that Pokémon GO is successfully acquiring a sizeable chunk of previously ‘non-mobile time’.”